OCHA-DAP/pa-aa-bfa-drought/analysis/02_trigger_2022_iri.md

 period, funds are released for the implementation of activities by the food security and livelihoods sector.

-The trigger is defined as:
+The trigger makes use of IRI's seasonal tercile precipitation forecast and is defined as:

 1. 40% or more probability of below average rainfall AND
 2. The probability of below average rainfall should be 5 percentage points